-The IT department is staffed by three full-time employees whose offices are located in the lower level of the Mabee Administration building.
+The IT department is staffed by three full-time employees whose offices are located in the lower level of the Robson Library building.

-Ozarks provides Microsoft Office to students free of charge.
+Ozarks provides Microsoft Office 365 to all students.
 This means the latest version of the Office productivity suite, excluding Microsoft Access.
 This includes Word, Excel, PowerPoint, OneNote, and more available offline and online use to best prepare you for class.
 As long as you’re a student here and the Microsoft program continues, you’ll be able to use this software for free.